smoke2005/wordle-clone/README.md

 ## Compilers Used
 - Python 3.x with the Pygame library installed.
 - IDEs like PyCharm, VS Code, or Jupyter Notebook for development.

+## Output
+The output screenshots are mentioned in the file CS Project